 To locate a case number or party name for cases filed since 1990 in the Northern District of Texas, you may search on a public terminal in any divisional office.
 For cases opened between 1981-1990, you may search the party microfiche in any division.
 For cases opened between 1957-1981, you will need to search the party microfiche records in the division where the case was filed.

-If you need to view or copy a case that has been archived, the Clerk’s Office will give you necessary information to contact the Federal Records Center (FRC) in Fort Worth (817/831-5620).
-Please see Federal Records Center information.
+If you need to view or copy a case that has been archived, you may contact the Federal Records Center (FRC) in Fort Worth (817-831-5620).
 You may make an appointment with the FRC to view a file or ask to have a pleading faxed or mailed to you.
 You may also have the Clerk's Office request the file for viewing for a fee.
 Please see Fee Schedule for applicable fee.

-- How do I get a docket sheet, pleading, etc. from an archived case?
+How do I get a docket sheet, filing, etc. from an archived case?

 Imaged docket sheets are available through either microfiche or on a public terminal for cases from 1957-1990.
 You can view all docket entries from 1990 to present through the Public Access to Court Electronic Records (PACER) service or on the public terminals in each divisional office.
 To subscribe to PACER, please call 1-800-676-6856.
 If you need to see an original docket sheet, please contact the Clerk's Office to obtain the accession and location number, then contact the Federal Records Center to view the docket sheet.